Bird ringing: History

 The earliest recorded attempts to mark birds were made by Roman soldiers.
 For instance during the Punic Wars in 218 BC a crow was released by a besieged garrison, which suggests that this was an established practice.
 Quintus Fabius Pictor used a thread on the bird's leg to send a message back.
 In another case in history, a knight interested in chariot races during the time of Pliny (AD 1) took crows to Volterra, 135 mi away and released the crows with information on the race winners.

 Falconers in the Middle Ages fitted tags on their falcons with seals of their owners.
 In England from around 1560 or so, swans were marked with a swan mark, a nick on the bill.

-Storks injured by hunting arrows (termed as pfeilstorch in German) traceable to African tribes were found in Germany and elsewhere as early as 1822, and constituted some of the earliest definitive evidence of long-distance migration in European birds.

 In North America, John James Audubon has been hailed as the progenitor of bird banding.
 However, his story is of questionable authenticity.
 In 1834, Audubon claimed that he tied silver threads to the legs of young eastern phoebes at his farm (Mill Grove) in Pennsylvania in 1805, and then resighted two of the birds as adults in 1806.
 However, the return rate he reported (40% of nestlings) is an extreme outlier compared to modern data (e.g., 1.6% of 549 banded nestlings, and 1.3% of 217 nestlings), and Audubon was in France when he claimed to have resighted the marked phoebes.